MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-evaluate.md

 The typical workflow for machine learning includes these phases:

-1. Choose a suitable algorithm, and set initial options.
+1. Choose a suitable algorithm and set initial options.
 2. Train the model by using compatible data.
 3. Create predictions by using new data that's based on the patterns in the model.
 4. Evaluate the model to determine whether the predictions are accurate, the amount of error, and whether overfitting occurs.